 Need More Help?
 Grab Our Making Great Presentations eBook (Free)

-We have the perfect compliment to this tutorial.
-You can find more information in our new eBook on making great presentations.
+We've got the perfect complement to this tutorial.
+You can find more information in our eBook on making great presentations.
 Download this PDF eBook now for FREE with your subscription to the Tuts+ Business Newsletter.

-If you have any questions about adding animation to your presentations, feel free to use the comment section below to chime in.
+If you've got any questions about adding animation to your presentations, feel free to use the comment section below to chime in.